rodydavis/rust-book/hello_world/README.md

 - Functions and Macros are different by using `!` to call a macro
 - Compiling and running are different steps
+- You can compile programs with `rustc` but if you use dependencies you need `cargo`
+- Majority of Rust programs use Rust